 Recent international conference participation includes papers on Cavell and Marilynne Robinson at the Stanley Cavell: A Retrospective conference (Vita-Salute San Raffaele University, Milan, 2021); the ‘Ordinary Language Philosophy and Literary Studies’ strand of the American Comparative Literature Association 2021 conference; and the ‘God After God’ symposium (School of Arts, English and Languages, Queen’s University Belfast, 2019).

-Recent conference participation includes a paper on Cavell and Foster Wallace at the David Foster Wallace Between Philosophy and Literature conference (Università degli Studi “G. d’Annunzio” Chieti-Pescara, 2018); on Cavell, Heidegger, and Derrida at the ACLA (Utrecht, 2017); and on Shane Carruth’s Upstream Color at the Reading Animals conference (Sheffield, 2015).
+Other international conference participation includes a paper on Cavell and David Foster Wallace at the David Foster Wallace Between Philosophy and Literature conference (Università degli Studi “G. d’Annunzio” Chieti-Pescara, 2018); on Cavell, Heidegger, and Derrida at the ACLA (Utrecht, 2017); and on Shane Carruth’s Upstream Color at the Reading Animals conference (Sheffield, 2015).

-I have expertise in literature, philosophy, and critical theory and my teaching reflects this.
-At Part A, I co-convene the module Literary and Critical Theories.
-At Part B, I convene the Schoolwide optional module Philosophy, Literature, and the Visual Arts.
-At Part C, I convene the module Global America.
+I have expertise in fiction, philosophy, and critical theory and my teaching reflects this.
+At Part A, I convene the module Theory Matters: Critiquing Inequalities.
+At Part B, I convene the optional module Animal Tales: Non-human Animals in Literature, Philosophy, and Film., At Part C, I convene the module Global America.
 I am also involved in the Part C Dissertation module.